sidsamer/Training/README.md

 # Training
-just a playing ground to learn Git and web development.
+Hi, this is just a playing ground to learn Git and web development.